Anthony Clemmons

-Anthony Clemmons (born August 15, 1994) is an American-born naturalized Kazakhstani professional basketball player for Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
+Anthony Charles Clemmons (born August 15, 1994) is an American-born naturalized Kazakhstani professional basketball player for Koshigaya Alphas of the Japanese B.League.
 At 1.93 meters tall, he plays in the position of point guard.

 College career

 He played four seasons with the Iowa Hawkeyes and averaged 8.9 points and 3.7 assists per game as a senior.